Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filters_manager/filters_manager.md

 The 🗑️ icon located to the right of a query’s banner deletes that query.

+## Delete All Queries

+When there is more than one query, the **Clear All** hyperlink allows you to delete all queries with a single click.

 ### Field Visibility

 The **Labels** switch allows you to control the visibility of field labels in queries.
 When it is in the off position, only the filter values will be displayed in the queries.